Sydney’s Specialists in rising damp solutions

 As waterproofers we see dampness and wetness as two distinctly different problems.
 There is a difference between damage from water and damage from dampness.

-The damage you can see from rising damp is from salt.
+The damage you can see from rising damp is most often from salt.
 When salt is dry it is stable and when it is wet it is stable.
 As salt dries, salt crystals grow.
-These salt crystals grow between the tiny bonds of the sand and cement masonry and causes the bond between the sand and cement to break.
+These salt crystals grow between the tiny bonds of the sand and cement particles that make up the masonry and causes the bond between the sand and cement to “unstick”.
 When the bond is broken, the once solid masonry will return to its base components of individual grains of sand and cement, showing at the base of the wall as masonry dust.

 The catalyst for the damage caused by rising damp is evaporation.
 If masonry is holding water that contains diluted salts, the water evaporates, leaving the solids behind.
 The solids are the salts.
 The accumulation of salt crystals is what causes your masonry to turn to dust and bubble your paint.

-Rising Damp injection creates a barrier in the masonry which stops the water from rising.
-When the water stops rising, no more additional damaging salts can be deposited in your walls at the evaporation point.
+Rising Damp injection creates a barrier in the masonry which stops water from rising any further through the masonry by capillary action.
+When the water stops rising, no more additional damaging salts can be deposited in your walls at the evaporation point above the injected layer.

 Any salt that was deposited at the evaporation point due to the prior rising damp WILL remain in the substrate unless the salts are removed.
 The salts can be removed by either removing your render and re-rendering OR the salts can be removed from raw masonry (not painted or rendered) by using the cocoon salt removal system.